 And yet we changed.
 Now it’s on us to encourage the new generation of compassionate humans.
 It’s on us to be passionate and compassionate because one without the other just doesn’t work.

-I want to encourage you to look through the eyes of the perpetrator and find enough compassion for them.
-I wrote a post where I talk about why people who eat animals aren’t evil that you can read here.
+I want to encourage all of you to look through the eyes of the perpetrator and find enough compassion for them.
 I hope it helps you find space in your heart equally for those who are unwilling to change as for those who are already changing.

 If you find yourself struggling, please write to me on Instagram and I will stand by your side.
 After all, we are all in this together, aren’t we?

-It’s hard for me to look at animal abusers and recognize that they were not destined to become this person, and usually I break down in tears, but eventually, I stand up again and remind myself that they won’t change just because I am crying.
+It’s hard for me to look at animal abusers and recognize that they were not destined to become this person, and usually I break down in tears.
+Eventually, I stand up again and remind myself that they won’t change just because I am crying.

 I am not advocating for respecting and loving all humans, not at all.
 I am advocating for being self-aware and logical enough to know that to help more abused animals we need to be healthy, and the only way to be healthy is if we take care of our bodies and, especially, our mind.